USTC-TD: A Test Dataset and Benchmark for Image and Video Coding in 2020s: Conclusion

 \section{Conclusion}

-In this paper, we propose a test dataset (USTC-TD) for compression-related research, which covers more diverse content elements.
-To evaluate the efficiency of USTC-TD, we qualitatively evaluate the USTC-TD on different image/video features and compare it with the previous image/video common test datasets to verify its wide coverage.
-In addition, we evaluate the advanced compression methods under different metrics benchmarked on USTC-TD, and further analyze their performance to point out the inspirations for future compression-related research.
+In this paper, we propose a test dataset (named USTC-TD) for compression-related research, which covers more diverse content factors.
+To evaluate the efficiency of USTC-TD, we qualitatively evaluate the USTC-TD on different image/video features and compare it with the previous image/video common test datasets to verify its excellent compensation.
+In addition, we evaluate the advanced compression schemes under different metrics benchmarked on USTC-TD, and further analyze their performance to point out the inspirations for future compression-related research.

 In the present dataset construction process, we only consider the basic image and video test datasets.
-In the future, we plan to progressively extend the annotation datasets of USTC-TD for image/video coding for machine (ICM/VCM)\cite{duan2020video, gao2021towards, yan2021sssic}, such as object segmentation \cite{yang2024scalable}, object detection \cite{xu2023integrating}, action recognition \cite{feichtenhofer2017spatiotemporal}, \emph{et al}, and the reconstruction dataset of video enhancement, such as image/video super-resolution\cite{li2022mulut, xiao2021space}, denoising\cite{zhang2017beyond}, warping\cite{li2023learning}, \emph{et al}, for testing of compression-related downstream researches, and provide a comprehensive baseline to promote the development of researchers' compression-related diverse tasks.
+In the future, we plan to progressively extend the annotation datasets of USTC-TD for image/video coding for machine (ICM/VCM)\cite{duan2020video, gao2021towards, yan2021sssic}, such as object segmentation \cite{yang2024scalable}, object detection \cite{xu2023integrating}, action recognition \cite{feichtenhofer2017spatiotemporal}, \textit{et al}, and the reconstruction dataset of video enhancement, such as image/video super-resolution\cite{li2022mulut, xiao2021space}, denoising\cite{zhang2017beyond}, \textit{et al}, for the testing of compression-related downstream researches, and provide a comprehensive baseline to promote the development of compression-related diverse tasks.